rynizx/fort.mac-v2/README.md

 Fort1nd macOS Electron app - completely rewritten

 ## Description
-This is an Electron-based macOS application that embeds and displays the website www.fort1nd.com.
+This is an Electron-based macOS application that embeds for i promise it's not gonna be a Electron app forever ok?

 ## Prerequisites
 - Node.js 16 or higher